-The owner will supply and install a meter socket acceptable to EPLC or its agent.
+The owner will supply, maintain, and install a meter socket acceptable to EPLC or its agent.
 Meter sockets will be installed such that it is directly accessible to the EPLC staff and:

-1. Mounted on the exterior of the building and must be 3 feet or 1 meter back of the corner of the building from the direction in which the supply is coming and 6 feet or

-1.8 meters from center of meter to finished grade to the center of the meter.
-All other meter locations will be approved by EPLC or its agent.

-- 2. Installed ahead (on the line side) of the main disconnect switch. - 3.
+- 1. Mounted on the exterior of the building and must be 3 feet or 1 meter back of the corner of the building from the direction in which the supply is coming and 5 feet 8 inches or 1.73 meters from center of meter to finished grade.
+When mounting to exterior structure ensure mounting screws hit at least one 2x4 and/or 2x6 studs.
+All other meter locations will be approved by EPLC or its agent. - 2.
+Installed ahead (on the line side) of the main disconnect switch. - 3.
 Meter base must be C.S.A. approved.